marcusmchale/breedcafs/README.md

 ### Notes
-  * Ensure feature names for "curve" record type features are not more than 31 characters and do not contain characters that excel does not allow in sheet names: []:*?/\
+  * Ensure feature names for "curve" record type features are not more than 31 characters and do not contain characters that Excel does not allow in sheet names: []:*?/\